Statutory Paternity Pay

 If your average weekly earnings are £120 or more (before tax), Statutory Paternity Pay is paid for one or two consecutive weeks at £151.97 or 90 per cent of your average weekly earnings if this is less.

-From 25 April, if you've been furloughed, due to the coronavirus (COVID-19) and entitled to Statutory Paternity Pay, the amounts calculated will be based on your full pay and not the 80 per cent furlough rate.
+Since 25 April 2020, if you've been furloughed, due to the coronavirus (COVID-19) and entitled to Statutory Paternity Pay, the amounts calculated will be based on your full pay and not the 80 per cent furlough rate.

 How it's paid